UltraCakeBakery/FastBooleanArray/README.md

 # Fast Boolean Array

-In JavaScript, you sometimes need an array of booleans for a specific size.
-Using a regular JavaScript array works, but it can waste over 8x the memory.
-This is because JavaScript engines, like V8 (in Chrome and Node.js), represent all primitive types in a uniform way for optimization reasons.
-While a boolean is conceptually a 1-bit value, JavaScript engines typically allocate 1 byte (8 bits) per boolean value in memory. **Fast Boolean Array** solves this inefficiency by leveraging bit manipulation to store booleans in a compact format.
-It does bit manipulation on a uInt8Array, storing every boolean as a specific bit on each 8 bit int, fast and efficiently.
+In JavaScript, when working with large arrays of boolean values, a common challenge is efficiently indexing and retrieving these values.
+Using a regular JavaScript array to store booleans is straightforward, but it is memory-inefficient.
+While booleans are conceptually 1-bit values, JavaScript engines, like V8 (in Chrome and Node.js), allocate 1 byte (8 bits) per boolean for optimization purposes.
+This can waste a significant amount of memory when dealing with large arrays.

+Fast Boolean Array solves this issue by utilizing bit manipulation to store booleans in a compact format.
+It uses a Uint8Array and stores each boolean as a single bit within the 8 bits of each byte.
+This allows you to index and retrieve boolean values by integers (e.g., the 0th boolean, 1st boolean, etc.) while only using a fraction of the memory.
+Each bit represents a boolean, and you can quickly access or modify a specific boolean using bitwise operations, making it both fast and memory-efficient.

-View detailed benchmark results below.
+For detailed benchmark results, see below.

 ## Features